 While technology has not caused tectonic shifts in the real estate industry in the past, Blockchain real estate has emerged as a crucial driving force in the industry recently.
 Blockchain platforms are instrumental in the ongoing transformation in the real estate market with their decentralized, peer-to-peer networks that eliminate intermediaries thereby reducing the costs of the property transactions process.

 Furthermore, blockchain real estate implements smart contracts that instill much-needed transparency and security in the operations.
-On the other hand, tokenizations and fractional ownership bring down the financial barriers of investment in the market.
+On the other hand, tokenizations and fractional ownership bring down the financial barriers to investment in the market.

-Hence, the endless use cases and benefits of blockchain in real estate transactions can entirely streamline the operations while saving both time and costs.
+Hence, the endless use cases and benefits of blockchain in real estate transactions can entirely streamline operations while saving both time and costs.

 What is blockchain real estate?

 Blockchain is a digital, decentralized ledger of all transactions in a peer-to-peer network.
-Therefore a blockchain contains blocks that store specific information or data of a transaction.
+Therefore a blockchain contains blocks that store specific information or data about a transaction.
 This data once stored, cannot be altered or tampered with.

 Hence, these recorded data become immutable.
 Moreover, the decentralized structure of Blockchains enables all permissioned users to access information in a secure, efficient, and transparent way.